RichardLitt/awesome-fantasy/README.md

 #### [The Princess Bride](http://www.imdb.com/title/tt0093779/) [8.2] <img src="http://i.imgur.com/yJaoHfh.png" width="30px">

-One of the best lovestories ever told.
+One of the best love stories ever told.
 This movie has everything any kid could want, and the book is just as good - it's satirical but not overly self-indulgent. - [@RichardLitt](https://github.com/RichardLitt)

 > While home sick in bed, a young boy's grandfather reads him a story called The Princess Bride.